 Switching to solar power can help decrease your energy expenses over time.
 Be sure to consider these aspects when determining the cost and value of solar panels.

 In Middletown, solar panels cost an average of $3,530 per kilowatt, with an average system size of 4.5 kilowatts.
 The typical Middletown homeowner spends $11,170 on their solar array after federal tax refunds.
-An estimate from a local provider will factor in additional information reflecting your desired system's panel type, size, required preliminary work, and capacity.
-In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.
+An estimate from a local provider will consider additional information reflecting your desired system's required preliminary work, size, panel type, and capacity.
+In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.

 Incentive Amount: